Gil-Gaitan/plantycooky/README.md

-# plantycooky
+# Networking Application
-Site Update V2.1 Omega (IN DEVELOPMENT) Course: blog.miguelgringberg.com THANKS!!!
+A tutorial from blog.miguelgringberg.com THANKS!!!

-# Plant Seeds Cook - Flask Web Application
+# A flask app with user database

 ## Project Overview
 Welcome to the **Plant Seeds Cook** web application!
 This is a Flask-based app that I’m building to showcase my backend development skills, data engineering, and algorithm implementations.
 It serves as a learning and application hub for web technologies such as databases, APIs, and user authentication.
 A micro blog site built with a turtorial will be a piller of the application for UI and web based features.